How to spend a great day in Florence Italy

 florence italy

 It was time to say goodbye to Rome.
 Fast and comfortable Trenitalia train took us to Florence.
 The journey took us almost 4 hours to reach the city of our dreams, but it was a pleasant one.
-Time to start exploring Florence Italy highlights and places to visit!
+For a moment we thought of going to Venice instead, as deciding between Florence vs Venice was a tough choice.
+However, we decided to visit Florence this time and leave Venice for the next.

-The first thing everyone arriving in Florence Italy see are the red roofs of the St. Maria del Fiore Cathedral (which was considered to be one of the best type of roofing) with a high tower right next to it.
+The first thing everyone arriving in Florence Italy sees are the red roofs of the St. Maria del Fiore Cathedral with a high tower right next to it.
 The structure is so massive, it stands out and is visible from almost anywhere.
-We dragged our bags to the hotel (very nice family owned guesthouse II Guelfo Bianco at affordable rate!) and soon made our way towards the best attractions this town has to offer.
-Here is our Florence places to visit and things to do guide!
+We took our bags to the hotel right next to train station (beautiful Hotel Bellavista) and soon made our way towards the best attractions this town has to offer.
+Here are our Florence places to visit and things to do guide!

 Piazza Michelangelo